remix-run/remix-website/data/posts/server-components.md

 }
 ```

-I have trained thousands of developers on React, JavaScript, and web development, so I speak with some authority when I say that the vast majority of developers are not going to understand what the heck any of that code is doing (nor should they).
-Almost everybody will end up serializing all of their asynchronous code in React because it's the only way to write code that isn't inscrutable.

 In a Remix loader, it's normal promises and async/await.
 It can be tricky too, but it's JavaScript knowledge that you can bring to Remix and take with you elsewhere.

 ```tsx